Understanding Internet Speed and Latency

 3. Most locations now have routers and wireless WIFI routers.
 Often routers have issues with passing traffic between your devices and the Internet.
 If you are experiencing slow speeds, one of the first steps is to reboot your router to see if it will resolve the issue.
 This is the most common cause of slow speeds.

 4. Frequently malware on a computer can cause slow computer response to loading data.
-Protect your computer devices from viruses, spyware or other malware using the latest anti-virus and spyware software.
+Protect your computer devices from viruses, spyware or other malware with Rise Secure.
 Malware programs hide in the background using up computer resources and Internet connectivity resources without you even knowing.
-If you suspect you have a malware issue, you can contact a local IT company for assistance.
+If you suspect you have a malware issue, Rise Secure can stop threats before your data is compromised.

 5. As you run programs, an operating system, and browser all of these require computer RAM (Random Access Memory) and processing power to function.
 Too little RAM or processing power can significantly slow down your computer’s speed.
 If you are experience slow Internet speeds you may want to check the amount of RAM you have in your computer or the number of programs you have open at any given time.
 Talk to a qualified computer technician about recommendations to understand ways to improve your computer’s performance.